udevbe/greenfield/README.md

 If your application can't connect, try setting the `WAYLAND_DISPLAY` environment variable to the value that was printed by compositor-proxy. ie if you see `Listening on: WAYLAND_DISPLAY=\"wayland-0\".` then set the environment variable `export WAYLAND_DISPLAY=wayland-0`.

-### Production build
+### Packaged build

-It's also possible to build a self-contained single binary.
+It's also possible to build a distributable release.

+- `yarn install`
+- `yarn generate`
+- `yarn build`
 - `yarn package`

-This creates a single binary in the `package` directory that accepts several options:
+This creates a set of files in the `package` directory.
+The `run.sh` script accepts several options:

 ```
         Usage